A Note on Pretzelosity TMD Parton Distribution

 where $\Gamma$ is a matrix in Dirac-spinor space.
 It depends on the vector $k_\perp$, $l$ and $n$.
 The intermediate state $X$ can contain gluons and pairs of quark and antiquark.
 Hence, $\Gamma$ also depends on momenta, polarization vectors and spinors of particles in the intermediate state $X$.
-We denote the dependence on these moemnta and wave functions of particles in $\vert X \rangle$ collectively as $X$.
+In the following we are only interested in the matrix structure of $\Gamma$.
+We denote here the dependence on these momenta and wave functions of particles in $\vert X \rangle$ collectively as $X$.
+The amplitude or $\Gamma$ is calculated with perturbative theory to any order or is the sum of all orders.
+Therefore, $\Gamma$ also contains loop integrals. $\Gamma$ consists of products of $\gamma$-matrices.
+After loop integrations, the Lorentz indices of these $\gamma$-matrices are contracted with vectors like $l$, $n$ and $k_\perp$, and also contracted e.g., with parton momenta and polarization vectors of gluons in $\vert X\rangle$, etc. $\Gamma$ does not have any Lorenz index as seen from Eq.(\ref{AMP}).
 With the amplitude, we obtain the vector $M^\mu$ in Eq.(\ref{DEFM}):

-There are contributions to the amplitude in which the initial quark becomes one of partons in $\vert X \rangle$ after interactions.
-These contributions do not contribute to $M^\mu$ because of helicity conservation of perturbative QCD and that the helicity of the initial quark is flipped.
-From the perturbation theory of QCD the matrix $\Gamma$ defined in Eq.(\ref{AMP}) contains only terms which are products of $\gamma$-matrices of even numbers.
-Therefore, it can be expanded in the form:
+The key observation is that in perturbative theory of QCD with massless quarks, the calculated matrix $\Gamma$ in Eq.(\ref{AMP}) contains only terms which are products of $\gamma$-matrices of even numbers.
+The consequence of this fact leads to the helicity conservation of perturbative QCD.
+In the amplitude there are contributions in which the initial quark becomes one of partons in $\vert X \rangle$ after interactions.
+These contributions do not contribute to $M^\mu$ because of that the helicity of the initial quark is flipped.
+Since $\Gamma$ contains only terms which are products of $\gamma$-matrices of even numbers, it can be expanded in the form:

+where $A$ and $B$ are scalar functions, $C^{\alpha\beta}$ is a tensor function and anti-symmetric in $\alpha\beta$. $I$ is the unit matrix in Dirac spinor space.
+Using Eq.(\ref{DG}) we have